urql-graphql/urql/docs/graphcache/errors.md

 This error occurs when the cache can't generate a key for an entity.
 The key would then effectively be `null`, and the entity won't be cached by a key.

-Conceptually this means that an entity won't be normalised but will indeed be cached by the parent's key and field, which is displayed in the first part of the warning.
+Conceptually this means that an entity won't be normalized but will indeed be cached by the parent's key and field, which is displayed in the first part of the warning.